bodecci/swish_project_2/Monitor-resource.md

 **6)**
 A good way to automatically scale resources and update configurations in Kubernetes is to implement GitOps for automation.
 A good tool is ArgoCD, which helps to update, scale configurations in Helm chart and/or Kubernetes manifests, based on alerts.

+**7)**
+To architect a system where processes running inside environments above require 100-250GB of data in memory, requires careful planning and system design to ensure data is efficiently brought to aplication code, avoid memory bottleneck and cost.
+Main challenges will be:
+    - Handling Large Data sets in memory
+    - Accessing data efficiently
+    - and Cost optimization.

+Steps to architect for large datasets:
+    1. Object Storage: I would recommend use of an object storage (AWS S3) as the primary storage for large datasets.
+S3 provides high availability and durability.
+And you can access specific parts of the data (range queries).
+        - If the application requires real-time data sharing, one can think of a Distributed File System, that allows for concurrent access to shared data by multiple pods
+    2. Data loading and memory management: Loading the entire dataset at once (100-250GB) would be memory demanding, rather take advantage of streaming: Fetch only the necessary parts of data at runtime.
+        - Use Distributed in-memory storage: Redis or Memcache for datasets less than 100GB and tools like Apache Ignite ofr datasets 250GB+.
+Kafka a another tool to lok to implement for streaming.
+    3. Since the applications would be deployed in Kubernetes clusters, one would need to set apropriate memory limits and requests for pods.
+        - Ensure nodes in the cluster have enough memory to suport resource requests to pods for datasets that large.
+        - You can take advantage of node affinity and taints/tolerations to assign high-memory workloads to specific nodes
+    4. Data Processing: Using data processing frameworks would help alleviate some of the bottlenecks that one might encounter with such large datasets.
+Using frameworks like Apache Spark to distribute workload across multiple nodes or pods.
+        - Batch vs Real time processing: If the dataset is not time-sensitive, process the data in batches to reduce memory pressures.
+If real-time processing is what is required, data streaming framework like Kafka is a good option.
+    5. Observability and Monitoring: One would want to implement monitoring and observability for memory usage for the nodes and pods.
+Setup alerts for memory over-utilization.
+    6. I talked about HPA and VPA for when scaling cluster above, but it is also a good option to use when looking to adjust the memory alocation.
+        - VPA: use VPA to adjust for memory allocation dynamically based on usage.
+        - HPA: If the workloads is distributed across multiple pods, using HPA to scale out based on memory utilization.

+    These are teh steps I woudl take to load large datasets into application code.